ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Using and Abusing

 *The frequency and timing of the updates.* The subject class can help with all of this by avoiding broadcasting redundant updates.
-Just because some- one updates an object, it does not mean that anything really changed.
+Just because someone updates an object, it does not mean that anything really changed.

 ```ruby
 def salary=(new_salary)